-For 2016/17, an amount of R 134.6 million rand is appropriated for the development of infrastructure.
-R 10 million is funded from council funding for critical operational capital needs.
+For 2016/17, an amount of R 122 million is being appropriated for the development of infrastructure.
+R 10 million will be funded from council funding for critical operational capital needs.
 The balance will be grant funded.

-1.6 Annual Budget Tables.
+1.6 Draft Annual Budget Tables.